 Because the withdrawal symptoms are severe, debilitating and long lasting, most people find they cannot take care of themselves the way they way once did.
 In pain and often without emotional or financial support, many people choose to commit suicide, which impacts those who are left behind.

 Prescribing doctors are perplexed and often offer bad advice, insisting patients’ symptoms are proof that of a “chemical imbalance” and telling them to reinstate the very drugs that have caused the damage in the first place.
 Patients often feel hopeless and worry that their brains will never heal.

-Contact me me HERE if you’d like to have me speak at your event.
+Drop me a line HERE if you’d like to discuss having me come to speak at a future event.